|Iris Shadows, detail, private collector|

 |Red Bowl, Private Collector.
 Fits the colour scheme beautifully|

 Work in public collections and commissions include:The Museum of Arts and Design in New York, Arts Council England, West Dean College (Edward James Foundation), Schroder's Finance, Maidstone and Tunbridge Wells Hospital Trust, The Leonard Cheshire Foundation and the Embroiderer's Guild.
-'Garden of Remembrance', (illustrated above) was a commission for the Garden Museum London 2014 (this piece is the front cover for 'Stitch Stories').
+'Garden of Remembrance', (illustrated above) was a commission for the Garden Museum London 2014 (this piece is the front cover for her book, 'Stitch Stories').
 It is an example of a commissioned project inspired by the collection at the museum (and the surrounding garden).
 Additional work in collaboration with a related community-based project between the museum education team and Age UK Bromley and Greenwich, and Timebank looked at memories of gardens in war.

 Installation of works as part Canterbury Festival as part of Runnymede Revisited (in celebration of the signing of the Magna Carta) at St Peters Church on Oare.
-Again, I loved how the work responded to the space.

 |Bird Song.
 (Private Collector, Switzerland)|